 Many departing JETs will be more than willing to part with their phones, so you may be able to snatch one up on a deal.
 However like in the states, you forgo some signup bonuses when you bring in your own device, and may actually find it to have been cheaper to buy a new device with your contract when starting here.
 This is case by case, so do your research.

 After getting your new phone

 For apps to help learn Japanese, see the FAQ here

 Changing the Language on your New Phone

-This recommendation is based solely on the face that Swype supports both English and Japanese with it’s swiping gestures.
-If you don’t know what I mean, or have never seen it, watch the video on the store page.
+This recommendation is based solely on the fact that Swype supports both English and Japanese with it’s swiping gestures.
+If you don’t know what I mean or have never seen it, watch the video on the store page.
 Naturally, you can always tap type as well.

 On Android, the “Launcher” is the program that is your home screen, and your app drawer.
 Basically what you interact with 99% of the time when you are switching between things.
 You can install another Launcher to change the feel of your phone and alter it’s appearance drastically if you choose, make it cute, etc. For some examples on how varied these get: